 - The average queue length.

-- How often more than seven (for instance) people were in the queue.
+- How often more than five (for instance) people were in the queue.

 - Daily figures, for example, 95% of people queued for less than 5 minutes.